saibotsivad/blockdown.md/src/index.md

 More words.
 ```

-Blockdown syntax doesn't care what the contents are, it only cares about separating the text contents into blocks, and leaves interpreting those blocks up to you.
+Blockdown syntax doesn't care what the name or contents are, it only cares about separating the text contents into blocks, and leaves interpreting those blocks up to you.

 Each block in a Blockdown document contains the following possible properties: